hailinzeng/hailinzeng.github.com/resume.md

 - Duration: Mar, 2015 - Aug, 2015 (part-time)
 - Description: Simple CMS for editors in InfoQ
 - Responsibility:
-* 1) Fix bugs in old system, written by python flask framework, deployed on SAE.
+* 1) Fix bugs in the old system, written by python flask framework, deployed on SAE.
 * 2) Refactoring by Spring + MySql + Bootstrap + jQuery.
 Finish the draft version, and then hand it over.

 #### *DSAP Integration* #####